 Communications Broker Mode: Standalone or High Availability If you select Standalone, you can begin configuring the parameters displayed.
 If you select High Availability, the GUI also provides the Communications Broker role, Primary or Secondary, to the display.
-Communications Broker Role: Primary or Secondary If you selected High Availability for Communications Broker Mode: Select Primary, and configure the displayed parameters.
+Communications Broker Role: Primary or Secondary Select Primary, and configure the displayed parameters.
 Select Secondary, and the GUI displays only the parameters needed by a secondary.